geotrellis/gdal-warp-bindings/README.md

 ### Windows ###

-The Windows version has only been cross-built with [MinGW](http://www.mingw.org/wiki/InstallationHOWTOforMinGW) from within a Linux Docker image.
+The Windows version has only been cross-built with [MinGW](http://www.mingw.org/wiki/InstallationHOWTOforMinGW) from within a Linux Docker container.
 Please see the [continuous integration script](.travis/tests.sh) for more.

 # Binary Artifacts #